meker12/commerce-channels.en/help/amazon-channel/stock-quantity.md

 These settings are used to sync the product quantity details from your [!DNL Commerce] storefront to the quantity on your [!DNL Amazon Seller Central] account.
 This tool is powerful and can be used for additional advertising by displaying urgency to the buyer while keeping your inventory organized.
 For example, some merchants may have 150 items of a particular SKU in stock in their warehouse and want to make sure that Amazon shoppers can purchase all of their inventory.
 Other merchants may wish to only list one item at a time to create a sense of scarcity to the end user.
 In this case, set the *[!UICONTROL Maximum Listed Quantity]* to `1`.

-Quantity is a regional attribute and based on the **[!DNL Amazon Marketplace] Country** setting define during [store integration](./store-integration.md).
+Quantity is a regional attribute and based on the **[!UICONTROL Amazon Marketplace Country]** setting define during [store integration](./store-integration.md).
 When a change is made to a product's quantity, the change affects all Amazon listings that share that [!DNL Amazon Seller SKU] in your Amazon stores that sell in the same country.
 A change to a shared [!DNL Amazon Seller SKU] in the United States does not affect your Amazon stores set up for a different country.
 Your first Amazon store that is integrated (with the oldest creation date) controls priority in the quantity settings.

 >[!NOTE]
 >
 >For Adobe Commerce and Magento Open Source 2.3.x users, [!DNL Amazon Sales Channel] supports the use of the Inventory Management extension without any additional setup.
 See [Managing Inventory](https://docs.magento.com/user-guide/v2.3/catalog/inventory-management.html){:target="_blank"}.

-## Configure Stock / Quantity settings {#configure-stock--quantity-settings}
+## Configure stock / quantity settings {#configure-stock--quantity-settings}

 1. Click **[!UICONTROL Listing Settings]** on the store dashboard.